archan937/mecks_unit/README.md

   3. Use `mocked_test` as if you would define a normal ExUnit `test` after having defined all the required mock modules
   4. Enjoy ;)

 Please note that the defined mock modules only apply to the first `mocked_test` encountered.
-So they are isolated.
+So they are isolated (despite of `:meck` having an unfortunate global effect) as MecksUnit takes care of it.
 Also, non-matching function heads within the mock module will result in invoking the original module function as well.

 ### An example